WE'RE ABOUT

 Diverse expertise with a common thread.

-Customers are always changing, as is the world around us.
+Like the world around us, the people you serve are always changing.
 It would be great if impactful positive change could be accomplished by focusing on just one point in time, one single challenge, or one area of an organization.
-But opportunities, people, and systems are more complex and interconnected than ever before.
-It takes a hybrid set of skills and expertise to illuminate the best path forward.
+But opportunities, people, and systems are complex and interconnected requiring a hybrid set of skills to illuminate the best path forward.

-Our areas of expertise are broad yet compatible, focusing on what matters most — the people whose experiences define successful innovation.
-Our writings below show how we think.
+Our areas of expertise are broad yet compatible, focusing on what matters most — the people whose experiences guide successful innovation.
+See some of our thinking below.

 Scansion discusses the concept of “regenerative resilience” for business based on the patterns and common themes we found in how organizations perceive and are reacting to the COVID-19 crisis that may lead to more stable and regenerative business models.